aamishhussain23/aamishhussain23/README.md

 # Hi there! 👋 I'm Aamish Hussain

-I am Aamish Hussain, a diligent Computer Science graduate with hands-on experience in full-stack development, particularly adept in JavaScript, Reactjs, and Nodejs.
+A diligent Computer Science graduate with hands-on experience in full-stack development, particularly adept in JavaScript, Reactjs, and Nodejs.
 Passionate about crafting dynamic web applications and dedicated to continuous learning and innovation.

 ## 🚀 Quick Overview